botsman/TLS-proxy/README.md

 `X-Proxy-Signature-Algorithm` -- signature algorithm (supported rs256 and ps256 values)

 Proxy is meant to be run in the secured environment, that is why no authentication is implemented.

-This project is just an experiment and the way for me to learn Go.
-Some (all?) of the things might be done in a better way.